Event attendees crave experiences that’ll sweep them off their feet. Millennials are an especially strong driver of this trend.

 Hackathons are gradually penetrating the events industry too.
 The FRESH conference in Barcelona concluded with the first hackathon on the sea where participants brainstormed how to implement innovative, creative and artistic solutions to pharma meetings on a boat.

-This is not an event in itself, but rather a super-engaging meeting concept that deserves to be listed here nonetheless.
-Fishbowl conversations are usually used in participatory events like Unconferences and Open Space Technology (see point 5)
+This is not an event in itself.
+Rather, it is a super-engaging meeting concept that deserves to be listed here nonetheless.
+Fishbowl conversations are usually used in participatory events like Unconferences and Open Space Technology (see point 5 above).

 A fishbowl panel discussion is derived from a popular open fishbowl conversation format.
-In a fishbowl panel, two-three chairs are filled with guest panelists and one chair is left empty for audience members.
+Two to three chairs are filled with guest panelists and one chair is left empty for audience members.
 The moderator introduces the topic, and the panelists start discussing it.